 Implementing Network Security.

 Increased enterprise security challenges demand new efforts and methods to stay ahead of threat actors.
 Therefore, monitoring the environment must be taken from multiple vantage points.
 Then we can identify patterns that could be early indicators of attack.
-Finally, once we know there is an attack, we can implement a proactive response model, which will be key to success.
+Finally, once we know there is an attack, we can implement a proactive response model, which will be crucial to success.

 We need good network observability tools to understand what is happening in your environment.
 Bad actors are always at work, going through new things and creating new ways to exploit.
 Consider how you gain complete network visibility when deciding on your monitoring solution.
 We must assume that the actor already has access to the zero-trust approach to security.

 So we assume the threat already has access and authentication at all levels, along with having the correct security appliance in places such as the Web Application Firewalls (WAF), Intrusion Detection Systems (IDS), and Intrusion Prevention System (IPS).
-But the most important point is to assume we have a breach and the bad actor is already present on our network.
+But the most crucial point is to assume we have a breach and the bad actor is already on our network.

 Implementing network security: The hacking stages

 There are different stages of an attack chain, and with the correct network visibility, you can break the attack at each stage.
 Firstly, there will be the initial recon, access discovery, where a bad actor wants to understand the lay of the land to determine the next moves.
 Once they know this, they can try to exploit it.

 Stage 1: Deter

 You must first deter threats and unauthorized access, detect suspicious behavior and access, and automatically respond and alert.
 So it would help if you looked at network security.
 We have our anti-malware devices, perimeter security devices, identity access, firewalls, and load balancers for the first stage, which deters.